Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

 # Raw dataset for Old Persian cuneiform

-Dear contributors, please be aware that cuneiform languages are different.
-For instance, the most popular are Elamite, Babylonian and Old Persian; we are working on Old Persian.
+Dear contributors, please be aware that cuneiform are different.
+For instance, the most popular are Elamite, Babylonian and Old Persian; we are working on Old Persian in this project.
 Below you can see the differences:

 ![types of cuneiform](https://github.com/Electronic-Old-Persian-Library/Old-Persian-Dataset/assets/74653444/2e84ae6b-f3fa-40c0-aa71-a3a125c0f040)